robintrayler/astroBayes/README.md

 ```

 ### Plotting
-After the model has finished running you can visualize the results.
+After the model has finished running you can visualize the results using several built in plots.

 The `age_depth` plot shows the age-depth model as a median (black line) and 95% credible interval (shaded grey region).
 The dates are shown as colored normal distribution.